 This is easily one of the more tricky parts to the equation, as accommodation is one of the most expensive aspects of living in Hawaii.
 There’s a lot of talk of being “priced out of paradise”, referring to the shortage of affordable housing.
 With almost 1M people living on almost 600 sq miles of lava rock, spaces tend to be small for the price, and in general, expensive.

 To combat this problem, a lot of people choose to go the route of roommates.
 Living in a shared house is a more affordable option, and with the right roommates it can be a fun, communal, and enjoyable living situation.
 Other people choose to pay for the small, not always overwhelmingly nice, accommodation.
 Insert: us.

-Looking for housing in Kailua was a full-time job for a week and a half for Clay and me.
-Finally, we had the choice between a $1500 monthly studio complete with washer/dryer, wi-fi, a/c, and cable.
+Looking for housing in Kailua was a full-time job for a week and a half.
+Finally, my partner at the time and I had the choice between a $1500 monthly studio complete with washer/dryer, wi-fi, a/c, and cable.
 (It was nice, and at the time I really wanted to live here.)
-For $1000, Clay found another studio apartment in an older building in a more central location to town.
+For $1000, we found another studio apartment in an older building in a more central location to town.
 Lacking all of the bells and whistles, but at a much more affordable price, we agreed on option B and succeeded in finding one of the cheapest, most private, and centrally located units in the great little town of Kailua.

 We never set up cable, we didn’t purchase an internet plan.
-Clay and I moved to Hawaii to spend time outside surfing, hiking, and jogging the beautiful coastline that is Kailua.
+We moved to Hawaii to spend time outside surfing, hiking, and jogging the beautiful coastline that is Kailua.
 Our variable expenses consist of our electric bill, ranging from $40 – $120 depending on how desperate we are for our window A/C unit in a given month.